eli-tziperman/Global-Warming-Science-Course/README.md

 # Global-Warming-Science-Course

-Resources for instructors using "Global Warming Science: A Quantitative Introduction to Climate Change and Its Consequences."
+Resources for instructors using "Global Warming Science: A Quantitative Introduction to Climate Change and Its Consequences" by Eli Tziperman.
 Princeton University Press, 2022.
 More about the textbook [here](https://courses.seas.harvard.edu/climate/eli/Courses/EPS101/textbook.html).

 Included are Python scripts that prepare and can be used to update the data and code for students.
 The scripts retrieve either observations or CMIP climate output, mostly from the cloud, e.g., using Pangeo, minimizing manual data downloads when possible.